bitgrin/documentation/docs/docscontributing.md

 ### Images

 ⚠️ Images should be hosted on Bitgrins github, you can see the guide how to upload them [here](#adding-images)
+⚠️ Images hosted on the Bitgrin github page should be posted with [/img/Imagename.extension]
 ```
 Here's Markdowns-here logo (hover to see the title text):